shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/scaffold-a-subgraph.md

 Subgraph punks created in punks

-Next steps:

-  1. Run `graph auth` to authenticate with your deploy key.

-  2. Type `cd punks` to enter the subgraph.

-  3. Run `yarn deploy` to deploy the subgraph.

-Make sure to visit the documentation on https://thegraph.com/docs/ for further information.
+...
 ```

+You don't need to run the next steps for now!

 ## Make sure it works

-Now, it's time for you to verify if you have followed the instructions carefully, click on the button **Test subgraph scaffold** to check for the presence of a scaffolded subgraph.
+Now, it's time for you to verify if you have followed the instructions carefully, click on the button on the right to check if your scaffold is right